 If you have tried all other possible solutions and have not been able to get your starling problem under control, trapping is an option.
 Bird Barrier offers a heavy duty, humane Starling Trap.
 Designed with a 1/4” and 1” rod frame and 14 gauge welded wire, this starling trap is spacious enough for birds to fly around inside until they can be released.
-Simply bait starling traps with suet, seeds, or another type of food that starlings love, and wait.
+Simply bait starling traps with suet, safflower seeds, sunflower seeds, or another type of food that starlings love, and wait.
 The birds will be safe and comfortable inside the trap until they can be released in another location.
 Options for shade and water are available.

 Starlings are not protected by federal law.
 State laws concerning starlings may vary so always consult your local wildlife agency before trapping these birds.
 Keep in mind that lethal starling control methods such as shooting or poisoning may be outlawed in your area, even if trapping is legal.
 In many cases, other starling deterrents will be a better management solution than trapping.
 If you are unsure whether or not to use traps or which starling trap is right for your situation, contact Bird Barrier’s customer support team for expert advice.